How does the Eggfinder work?

 There are nine base frequencies from 909-925 MHz in 2 MHz increments, and eight ID codes, so you can have up to 72 Eggfinders operating simultaneously.
 The TX transmitter and the LCD receiver can be “paired” up so that they are programmed together to the same frequency, using a simple 3-conductor jumper cable.
 The RX “dongle” receiver uses a fixed frequency, so it’s not programmable; you’ll have to make sure your TX transmitter matches its frequency if you’re using one of those.

-What is the difference between the Eggfinder RX and Eggfinder LCD receivers?
+What is the difference between the Eggfinder LCD and Eggfinder RX receivers?

 The Eggfinder LCD receiver is a portable receiver with a LCD display that shows you the latitude/longitude in real-time, along with a few other tidbits of useful information (see the Products section).
 It is designed to be used with a smartphone or portable tablet.
 You simply enter the coordinates into your smartphone’s navigation app, and walk right up to your rocket.
 It also has a beeper that lets you know when you have a fix, this is very useful for helping to locate your rocket in the event that it goes out of range.
 You can configure the displayed coordinates’ format to match your app.
 You can also set it to any Eggfinder TX frequency, so the same Eggfinder LCD receiver can work with any number of Eggfinder TX transmitters.
-Like the Eggfinder RX, you can also add a BT-06 Bluetooth module, so if you have a Bluetooth-GPS enabled app on your Android or Windows tablet/phone you can get real-time tracks.
-Finally, you can use the LCD receiver to program the frequency on your TX transmitter, you can”t do that with the RX dongle.
+Finally, you can use the LCD receiver to program the frequency on your TX transmitter, you can’t do that with the RX dongle.

 By adding on the optional LCD-GPS module, your LCD receiver becomes a single-device solution for finding your rocket… no more tablet or phone needed.
 It literally points you to where your rocket is, and tells you how far.
 All you have to do is to go in the direction of the arrow, and it will take you right to your rocket.
 Easy peasy!